singularityhub/interface/docs/pages/getting-started/quick-start.md

 title: Getting Started
 pdf: true
 permalink: /quick-start
-toc: false
+toc: true
 ---

-## Quick Start
+# Quick Start

 We are going to be using a <a href="https://hub.docker.com/r/vanessa/tunel/" target="_blank">container</a> from Docker Hub, so the only dependency is that you have installed Docker.

-### Overview
-The basic idea is that we are going to run a <a href="https://hub.docker.com/r/vanessa/tunel/" target="_blank">Docker container</a> that inside contains the Singularity software (build, and interact with containers), and the
+Inside this container you are provided with the Singularity software (build, and interact with containers), and the
 <a href="https://singularityhub.github.io/sregistry-cli">Singularity Global Client</a> to manage
 them.
 These two work as a tag team, with Singularity handling builds and pulls, and sregistry handling organization, management, and interaction with endpoints like Google Drive or Globus.

-### Start Tunel
+## Start Tunel
 In order to access our containers from the host, we are going to map some local folder `data` to `/root` in the container.
 If you want to connect to <a href="https://globus.org" target="_blank">Globus</a> then add the  `--globus` flag.